Richmond Emergency Action Community Teams (REACT)

 · Damage Assessment

 · Disaster Psychology

-· Neighbors are encouraged to train in their neighborhoods
+· Neighbors are encouraged to train together to enhance teamwork and community.

 · A team is formed with a minimum of 15 people.